nervina-labs/nft-wallet/README.md

 ## License

-Neuron is released under the terms of the Apache-2.0 license.
+Mibao is released under the terms of the Apache-2.0 license.